7 Essential Hydration Tips For Stand Up Paddle Boarders

 It is advisable to carry a reusable bottle with you and drink throughout the day.
 Most people go through their day slightly dehydrated and accept feeling less than 100% of their potential energy and alertness as normal.

 If you start your paddle already at a hydration deficit, you’ll have an uphill climb to stay hydrated when your body starts working.
 While it's tempting to go with the eight glasses a day we've heard over the years, the modern take on adequate hydration is to drink what you need.

 Some people will feel better if they drink more, some won't need as much.
 Diuretics such as caffeine and alcohol will play a big role in how hydrated you feel and should be minimal especially before longer sessions under weather related duress.

 We recommend a bottle that can be clipped to your board’s bungee tie-downs with a carabiner.
 Find a bottle that works for you and sits secure on your specific board and bungee setup.

 SUP dry bags or deck bags will often have a pocket designed specifically for bottles, of the bottle can be secured underneath to keep it out of the direct sunlight.

 A reusable bottle is much better for the environment than disposable plastic bottles and can save you hundreds of dollars each year that you would otherwise spend purchasing bottled water.
 If you would like more information on the incredibly damaging effects of plastic water bottles please see this page and video - The Story Of Bottled Water >

 Make It a Habit

-Like anything in life, habitual good behavior is the key to long-term change.
+Like anything in life, positive habitual behavior is the key to long-term change.
 Try to make drinking plain water a habit!
-Stick to ice water instead of ordering drinks when you eat at restaurants.
 It’s better for your health, and the money you will save can be used for buying better SUP equipment!